August 27, 2014

 Embassy Suites Columbus, 2700 Corporate Exchange Drive, Columbus, Ohio 43231more info >

 Become a Member

-OCTC staff maintain professional working relationships with members of the Ohio General Assembly, the executive branch of government, regulatory agencies, and others influencing public policy in Ohio.
-Through these contacts, OCTC advocates the interests of its members on a variety of economic development, environmental, and other issues affecting chemistry technology companies.
+OCTC staff have strong working relationships with members of the Ohio General Assembly, executive branch, regulatory agencies and others stakeholders that influence public policy in Ohio.
+We advocate the interests of our members to elected officials and regulators on economic, environmental and other issues that affect chemistry manufacturing companies.

-Through participation in OCTC committees, conferences, regional meetings, and other events, you will have the opportunity to meet with key state and federal officials to discuss the issues of importance to your company.
-All OCTC meetings are open to every member, and your active participation in discussions with government leaders is encouraged.
+Through participation in OCTC committees, conferences, regional meetings and other events, our members have the opportunity to meet with state and federal officials to discuss issues important to their companies.
+OCTC meetings are open to all members.

-Access to Compensation/Benefits Survey Reports and Forum for Human Resources Issues
+Access to Compensation and Benefits Survey Reports and Forums for Human Resources Issues

 The OCTC Compensation and Benchmarking Work Group includes human resources and other professionals from OCTC member companies.
-They cooperate in conducting benchmarking studies on compensation and benefits, work practices, employement policies, and other subjects of common interest.
-The work group meets regularly for updates on chemical industry workforce issues and to discuss topics of interest.
+These members cooperate in conducting benchmark studies on compensation and benefits, work practices, employment policies and other subjects of interest.
+The work group meets regularly to discuss topics of interest and provide updates on chemical industry workforce issues.

 Helping You Find Qualified Chemical Operators